-Unfortunately, the name brand medications which often contain the fewest ingredients tend to be the most expensive.
+Unfortunately, the name-brand medications which often contain the fewest ingredients tend to be the most expensive.

 It may, therefore, be tempting to stay on the generic $4.00 levothyroxine medication but the reality is you may see a vast improvement in your symptoms by switching.

-The newer medications, like Tirosint, may run you up to $127.00 per month (which is about 30x what the generic version costs), but that extra $120.00 could mean the difference between having a better life or continue to live with brain fog, fatigue, and weight gain.
+The newer medications, like Tirosint, may run you up to $127.00 per month (which is about 30x what the generic version costs), but that extra $120.00 could mean the difference between having a better life or continuing to live with brain fog, fatigue, and weight gain.